r00t-3xp10it/trojanizer/README.md

    **-- Presetup advanced option**<br />
    Trojanizer can be configurated to execute a program + command before the extraction/execution of the two compressed files (SFX archive).
-This allow users to take advantage of pre-installed software to execute a remote command before the actual extraction occurs in target system ..
+This allow users to take advantage of pre-installed software to execute a remote command before the actual extraction occurs in target system.
-    **HINT: If active (this setting), trojanizer will asks for the command to be executed**
+    **If active (this setting), trojanizer will asks for the command to be executed**
 ![venom shellcode v1.0.13](http://i.cubeupload.com/ZseeuS.png)<br />